box/developer.box.com/content/guides/applications/index.md

 1. Check application [enablement][enablement]
 and [authorization][authorization] status.
-1. Use a menu available for every entry to access the configuration details of your application or to generate a [Developer Token](token).
+1. Use a menu available for every entry to access the configuration details of your application or to generate a [Developer Token][token].

 [token]: g://authentication/tokens/developer-tokens
 [authorization]: g://authorization